Chewing the cud, The Complaining Cow

 Then, still as a teenager, I found my ‘cowsin’ Tricia complained a lot to companies and got redress.
 I think it was a chocolate biscuit hamper or similar that she got free that got my attention!
 Already armed with a ferocious and passionate fight to challenge and change the unjust, my fight to right the wrongs of bad customer service began…..

-Then word of my successes spread and calls for me to share my wisdom grew louder.
 The lovely Karalyne gave me my new and perfect name (she has a Blog here humorous to the point and well written) and The Complaining Cow Blog began…..

 Couple of years into writing the blog it became hugely apparent, that there was a gaping great hole in the market for a book.
 It became an Amazon bestseller as soon as it was released in 2014 and remains so.
 I guess I was right, there was a big gap!